ice02/WingetNexus/Readme.md

 Winget Nexus is a self-hosted winget package source.
 It's done with Dotnet core and can run on Linux, Windows, in Docker, locally and in any cloud.
-It is currently in [pre-1.0](https://semver.org/#spec-item-4) development so configuration options, output, database and behavior may change at any time, I'm trying my best though to avoid breaking things.

 ## 🚀 Features